Bewdley: Media

+Local radio stations are BBC Hereford and Worcester, Heart West Midlands, Radio Wyvern, Capital Mid-Counties, Greatest Hits Radio Herefordshire & Worcestershire, Hits Radio Herefordshire & Worcestershire, Smooth West Midlands and, previously, The Wyre, a community based station.

+The town is served by the local newspapers, The Shuttle., Kidderminster Standard and Express & Star.

 Local attractions

 Events

 Bewdley also hosts one of the largest inland river regattas in the country.
 The Bewdley Beer Festival is held each August Bank Holiday weekend.
 Bewdley also has an annual carnival which takes place every June.
 The Bewdley Festival, featuring a variety of artistic performances, is held annually in the town each October.

 Country music scene and festivals

 Bewdley has a distinguished music scene.
-It is particularly well known for its intimate country music venues and its many local festivals including Hop Fest, Bewdley music festival, Arley festival, and Bewdley Live.
+It is particularly well known for its intimate country music venues and its many local festivals including the One Earth Festival, Bewdley music festival, Arley festival, and Bewdley Live.
 Former Led Zeppelin lead, and now solo singer, Robert Plant lives in the nearby village of Upper Arley, and has been known to perform in the River Rooms; a small, intimate country music venue above the Cock and Magpie pub on the north riverside.
 The River Rooms attract country, soul, rock, jazz and pop performers from all across Europe and North America.
 Bewdley remains a significant centre for country music within the United Kingdom.